khaitran22/DM2D/README.md

 ## Dataset
 Datasets used for developing models are provided under `/dataset`.
-This dataset is the traffic load of the Coronation Drive in Brisbane.
+This dataset is the traffic load of the Coronation Drive in Brisbane, Australia.
 For information about the meaning of the column, please refer to [this website](https://www.data.brisbane.qld.gov.au/data/dataset/traffic-data-at-intersection-api).

+The data provided is pre-processed.
+Please contact author if you need the raw data.

+You can download raw data from [this website](https://www.data.brisbane.qld.gov.au/data/dataset/traffic-data-at-intersection-api) by using API.
+Note the data is in real-time.

 ## Files
 1. `main-models-training.ipynb`: main models development (CNN, RNN and LSTM)